 As a result, the development process is a more cohesive experience, as well as an improved user experience.
 Thanks to the improvements in the delivery chain, users receive feature updates quicker, more secure software, and they no longer have to deal with technology that lags.

 Microservice Architecture Will Increase in Demand

 Lately, microservices and DevOps are synonymous with each other.
 When you need an architectural approach to building applications, microservices provide this solution.
-Because microservices provide an architectural framework that is loosely coupled and distributed, the entire app won’t break when one team makes changes.
-One of the most significant benefits for using microservices is that it’s possible for development teams to build new components of apps rapidly.
+Because microservices provide an architectural framework that is loosely coupled and distributed, the entire app won't break when one team makes changes.
+One of the most significant benefits of using microservices is that it's possible for development teams to build new components of apps rapidly.
 That way, they can continuously meet the ever-evolving business market.

 Adam Bertram of CIO writes, "Microservices is especially useful for businesses that do not have a pre-set idea of the array of devices its applications will support.
 By being device- and platform-agnostic, microservices enables businesses to develop applications that provide consistent user experiences across a range of platforms, spanning the web, mobile, IoT, wearables, and fitness tracker environments.
 Netflix, PayPal, Amazon, eBay, and Twitter are just a few enterprises currently using microservices."

 The expectation is that companies are going to move to use microservices architecture as a way of increasing their delivery efficiency and runtime.
 However, you mustn't be making these changes because other companies are making this move.
 Instead, have a firm grasp of the benefits of microservices architecture.
 They include: